garrett-sutton/garrett-sutton.github.io/_drafts/hard-parenting.md

 being nauseous a little bit but she didn't ever throw up.
 I think by the end of the day she was feeling pretty much fine.

+## a not so normal Monday

+I woke up to pee at about 3 am.
+And after returning to bed I laid there for a while (maybe slept a bit),
+I started to realize that my stomach was not in a good way.
+I got up to go to the bathroom knowing that I needed to throw up.
+And sure enough, I threw up a lot.
+This continued for a long time.
+I couldn't ever get back in bed because every time I moved a lot and then laid down I would just need to throw up again.
+Water was not helpful to me at all.
+In fact, I felt like it was making me throw up.
+I just sort of sat on the bathroom floor for upwards of 3 hours.
+I had to go
+2 a few times and that would subsequently be followed by needing to throw up.
+The throw up became a lot less numerous and a lot more painful.
+It was seemingly just bile that I was getting out - GROSS and painful.

+By around 8 am, I think i got back into bed and propped myself on some pillows and continued to sleep on and off until noon.
+I don't think I have ever done such a thing.
+Grace and Gwen also stayed home, largely as a precautionary measure to make sure Gwen didn't get anyone at daycare sick.

+I woke up to find that Grace had also threw up during the morning when changing one of Gwen's diapers.
+This was bad news.
+Somehow she championed on through some more work and let me sleep.

+I eventually got out of bed and was feeling a bit better.
+Grace handled Gwen most of the way through lunch until she made her an egg that set her over the edge.
+I filled in for a little while.
+Grace came back out and did more with Gwen while I laid on the couch until she put her to sleep for an afternoon nap.
+Then Grace also went to sleep.

+Gwen awoke after maybe an hour.
+Her and I played in her room for a while.
+Seh lost it as a point when she bumped herself in the face with a book, Grace came over and suggested that we eat some food.
+Around this point, I was starting to feel worse again.
+All I could bring myself to put together was crackers and cheerios.
+I could hear Grace get up to throw up at a point and ran over to check on her.
+Gwen was seriously freaked.
+No poop or throw up for me but just achey all over and generally tired.
+I got Gwen into her playpen and laid with her for a while trying to close my eyes as she played.
+She did a really nice job of it, but eventually needed to eat again.
+I heated up that oh so good sausage and squash soup for dinner and it was painful to get her to eat.
+It couldn't have seemed less apetizing this time around.
+Gwen finished eating and played around for a while as Grace and I both sat miserably on the couch.
+Grace is a hero for eventually bathing Gwen and getting her dressed for bed.
+Gwen was super good after this.
+Playing with her books and moving about.
+Eventually you could tell she was tired and I laid her down to go to sleep.

+What a day.
+The tag team effort while both Grace and
+I felt horrible was something.